Early barrage gives Stars 3-1 lead on Avalanche | Sports-Games

 Early barrage gives Stars 3-1 lead on Avalanche

-Radek Faksa had a goal and two assists, and John Klingberg and Roope Hintz each added a goal and an assist, as the Dallas Stars took a 3-1 lead in their best-of-seven series with the Colorado Avalanche with a 5-4 victory on Sunday night in the Second Round of the Western Conference playoffs at Rogers Place in Edmonton.
+Radek Faksa had a goal and two assists, and John Klingberg and Roope Hintz each added a goal and an assist, as the Dallas Stars took a 3-1 lead over the Colorado Avalanche in their best-of-seven series, coming away with a 5-4 victory on Sunday night in the second round of the Western Conference playoffs at Rogers Place in Edmonton.
 Denis Gurianov and Jamie Benn also scored goals and Anton Khudobin finished with 33 saves for Dallas, which can clinch a spot in the Western Conference finals with a win in Game 5 on Monday night.

 Valeri Nichushkin scored two goals, Cale Makar had a goal and an assist and Vladislav Namestnikov also scored a goal for Colorado.
 Andre Burakovsky and Samuel Girard each had two assists and Nathan MacKinnon also had an assist, extending his team record to 12 straight playoff games with a point.
 Pavel Francouz had 21 saves before being pulled with 11:58 remaining in the third period.
 Michael Hutchinson had three saves in his NHL playoff debut.